H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: LIL BLR line profiles

+Figure \ref{fig:line_mdot} shows the dependence of the H$\beta$ line profile on Eddington ratio, keeping the black hole mass constant in each panel, for values between $10^6$ and $10^{10} M_\odot$ and at a representative viewing angle of 39$^\circ$.
+As the accretion rate increases, the H$\beta$ line profiles generally become narrower, with the full width at half maximum (FWHM) decreasing from $\sim 10^4$ km/s to $\sim 10^3$ km/s.
+However, the line also develops a blueshifted asymmetry as the accretion rate rises.
+At very high accretion rates, close to the Eddington limit and for high masses, the line broadens again, as most of the emission originates in an outflow.

+At lower accretion rates, radiation pressure is weak or negligible, and outflows are suppressed or absent.
+The BLR forms closer to the black hole, where gas remains gravitationally bound and moves at higher orbital velocities, producing broader, double-peaked profiles.
+Conversely, at high accretion rates, radiation pressure and outflows dominate, driving winds and potentially increasing turbulence in the BLR.
+This leads to more complex velocity fields and blueshifted asymmetric profiles, particularly near the Eddington limit.
+These results are consistent with observational studies, which show that AGNs with high accretion rates tend to have blueshifted H$\beta$ profiles due to radiation-driven winds, while low accretion rate AGNs exhibit more symmetric lines \citep{negrete2018, marinello2020}.

+Strong outflow signatures are more evident in high-ionization lines (HILs) such as C IV $\lambda1549$, which originate closer to the continuum source and are strongly influenced by radiation forces \citep[e.g.,][]{coatman2017, mlma2018, temple2021}.
+However, these lines arise in the HIL region where radiation line-driving, rather than dust-driving, dominates; thus, they lie beyond the scope of our model.

-The figure \ref{fig:line_view} displays the line profiles, for the canonic model of AGNs, with the black hole mass set at $10^8 M_{\odot}$ accreting at Eddington rate (left panel) and for the model corresponding to the mean quasar properties (higher black hole mass and lower Eddington ratio, right panel) from \citet{shen2011}, as a function of the observer’s viewing angle, ranging from 10$^\circ$ up to 60$^\circ$ (measured from the symmetry axis).
-The most noticeable effect here is broadening of the line profiles as the viewing angle increases as more of the BLR's rotational motion is projected along the line of sight.
-The behavior of the line peak, however, is quite complex and reflects the direction of the outflow.
-The blueshift mostly dominates but the red wing is very sensitive to the viewing angle.
+Figure \ref{fig:line_view} shows the H$\beta$ profiles for a canonical AGN model with a black-hole mass of $10^{8} M_{\odot}$ accreting at the Eddington rate (left panel) and for a mean quasar model, with a higher black hole mass and lower Eddington ratio, drawn from \citet{shen2011} (see the right panel).
+Profiles are plotted for viewing angles of 10$^\circ$ to 60$^\circ$, measured from the symmetry axis.
+The dominant trend is line broadening with increasing inclination, driven by greater projection of the BLR’s rotational velocity along the line of sight.
+The line core is generally blueshifted, while the red wing remains highly sensitive to viewing angle, reflecting the underlying outflow geometry.